 - Nice things people have said to me about the Five-O Home Page in e-mail.

 - The Hawaii Five-O Discussion Forum Archives.

-  - Fred's pictures of Five-O locations revisited in 2014.
+- Fred's pictures of Five-O locations visited in 2014.

 - Five-O actors and the Oscars who's been nominated, who won.

 - Covers of two Signet paperback novels by Michael Avallone, Hawaii Five-O and Terror in the Sun, published in 1968 and 1969